Baguio: Outsourcing

-Outsourcing also contributes to the city's economy and employment.
+Outsourcing contributes to the city's economy and employment.
 Sitel, whose main office is located in the Baguio City Economic Zone, is the largest BPO company in the city with four sites established within the BCEZ.
 There are also multiple BPOs present in the city with numerous PEZA-accredited private economic zones established to cater to this industry.
-The Ayala Technohub located in Camp John Hay hosts Cocentrix and InterContinental Hotels Group alongside other commercial establishments.
+The Ayala Technohub located in Camp John Hay hosts Concentrix and InterContinental Hotels Group alongside other commercial establishments.
 Teleperformance Baguio and Thoughtfocus is established at the SM Cyberzone Building (also known as SM Fiesta Strip) located in front of Sunshine Park, while other call centers downtown are Optimum Transsource, Sterling Global and Global Translogic.
 Tech-Synergy operates a large transcription and back office operation near Wright park.

 In recent years, there has been a surge of ESL (English as a Second Language) Tutorial Schools throughout Baguio that caters to students from other countries and also provide online services.
 This industry however has been hit hard by the COVID-19 pandemic with foreign students returning to their home countries.

 Culture

 Arts and museums

 The city became a haven for many Filipino artists in the 1970s–1990s.
 Drawn by the cool climate and low cost of living, artists such as Ben Cabrera (now a National Artist) and filmmaker Butch Perez relocated to the city.
 At the same time, locals such as mixed-media artist Santiago Bose and filmmaker Kidlat Tahimik were also establishing work in the city.
 Even today, artists like painters and sculptors from all over the country are drawn to the Baguio Arts Festival which is held annually.
-The city houses several museums, such as the Baguio Museum, Museo Kordilyera, Emilio F. Aguinaldo Museum, the Laperal White House and the SLU Museum of Arts and Cultures.
+The city houses several museums, such as the Baguio Museum, Museo Kordilyera, Emilio F. Aguinaldo Museum, and the SLU Museum of Arts and Cultures.
+The Mansion House located at Wright Park was also re-opened to the public as a presidential museum.

 Baguio has been included in UNESCO's Creative Cities Network due to craft and folk art traditions of the city particularly ranging on expressions to wood carving, silver craft, traditional weaving and tattooing.
 Baguio is the first city in the Philippines to be part of the inter-city network which aims to promote the creative industries as well as integrate culture in sustainable urban development.

 Languages

-The languages commonly spoken in Baguio are Ibaloi, Kankana-ey, Ilocano, Tagalog, and Pangasinan.
+The languages commonly spoken in Baguio are Ilocano, Tagalog, and English.
+Languages like Ibaloi, Kankanaey, Pangasinan, Cantonese, Hokkien, Japanese, Kapampangan, Cebuano, Hiligaynon, Maranao, Maguindanaon and Tausug are also spoken to varying degrees by their respective ethnic communities within the city.